qualityshepherd/brine/posts/the_steep_mage.md

 **The Steep Mage:** (`Grave Rituals, Cursed in Verse, Wife's Tea Set`).
 Soft-spoken, exhausted and trapped in perpetual rhyme.
 He mumbles under his breath, sipping tea with dramatic pauses.
 - **Grett:** (`His Loyal Fool, Strong Back`).
 Lead digger who thinks the Steep Mage is misunderstood.

 **The Burning Faith** Fanatics who aim to destroy the Soulstone and salt the graveyard.
 They use ambush, salt circles, burning sage.
 They won't negotiate with "those who traffic with the dead."
+They watch from the chapel ruins, drawing salt circles and arguing about when to strike.
+Their torches are visible and smell of burning sage.
 - **Sister Mara:** (`The Silver Mask, Unclean Purifier, Pragmatic`)
 - **Brother Tove:** (`Young Blood, Tracker of the Damned, There Are No Absolutes`)

 **Veshra's Descendants** believe the Soulstone is family property and their last, best asset.
 They use stealth, bribery, appeals to law—including promises of payment to mercenaries they can't afford.
 They won't destroy grandmother's remains or let the stone burn.
 - **Vira Veshra:** (`Last of Her Line, Exiled Noble, Desperate`)
+- **Sellswords**: (`Hired Muscle, Professional`).
+They're waiting at the cemetery gate, sharpening blades, sharing a flask.
+One keeps asking _"Where is she?"_ Another: _"We should just take whatever's valuable and go."_

 <break>